Documentation

 Example: Get notified on large purchases

-Allow but send you an email for any transaction over $200:
+Allow but notify you for any transaction over $200:

 Example: Require approval for international payments

-Hold any non-USD payment until you approve it:
+Hold any non-USD payment until you approve it in the dashboard:

 Example: Different rules per agent

 Tip: Policy priority matters.
-Policies are evaluated top-to-bottom — the first one that matches wins.
-Use the dashboard to drag and reorder them.
+Policies are evaluated top-to-bottom — the first match wins.
+Drag to reorder them in the dashboard to control precedence.

 Connecting via MCP